 Would you like to improve your SEO score and speed up your WordPress website?

-Caching remains a bit of an enigma for many WordPress users and isn’t often utilised, even though it’s one of the most beneficial technologies available.
+Caching remains an enigma for many WordPress users and isn’t often utilized, even though it’s one of the most beneficial technologies.

 What is caching?